Content

 While it is important that trustees understand and meet their fiduciary duty, we also want trustees to enjoy their experience, to feel they are making a positive difference to the charities’ key service users and staff, and by the end of their period as a trustee feel that the whole experience has been worth it.

-Next: the recruitment process in full
+Next: read about the recruitment process.